ACM OPEN – Frequently Asked Questions

 Why should an institution encourage its researchers to publish their work Open Access?

-If you publish your paper Open Access, you retain your rights as an author and your work becomes immediately accessible to the world for free.
+If you publish your paper Open Access, you can retain your rights as an author and your work becomes immediately accessible to the world to read for free.
 As a result, your research will be more widely disseminated and will have greater impact.
-Authors are able to choose a Creative Commons CC-BY license.
+The default authors' rights selection for authors affiliated with an institution participating in ACM OPEN is a Creative Commons CC-BY license, facilitating compliance with funder mandates.

-Corresponding Authors will have the option to select the rights assignment option of their choice, including the option for all individual co-authors of the published article to retain the copyright to their article, provide ACM with an exclusive license to publish their article, provide ACM with a non-exclusive license to publish their article, and in the case of the authors’ copyright retention, to make their published article shareable via the use of a Creative Commons license, with CC-BY as the default option.
+Corresponding Authors will have the option to select the rights assignment option of their choice.
+ACM offers authors the option for all individual co-authors of the published article to retain the copyright to their article, or the option to provide ACM with a non-exclusive license to publish their article; and in the case of the authors’ copyright retention, to make their published article shareable via the use of a Creative Commons license, with CC-BY as the default option.

 How does this new agreement affect me serving as a reviewer or editor for ACM journals?